 A Non-public area

-Where are the traffic regulations (wegcode) binding
+Where traffic regulations (wegcode) apply

 The traffic regulations only bind on the public road.
-For traffic violations committed on the public road, you get a fine.
+For traffic rules violations committed on the public road, you get a fine.

-Private road (private weg)
+A private road (private weg)

-Roads with a sign 'Private property' are not public roads.
+Roads with a 'Private property' sign are not public roads.

 Tram drivers do not have to follow the traffic regulations, except:

-The different parts of the public road
+Different parts of the public road

 Some people think that the public road is only the hardened surface where the cars ride.
 But that is incorrect.

-The boundaries of a public road are a canal or a private property.
+Usually the boundaries of a public road are a canal or a private property.

-What is the carriageway?
+What the carriageway is

 Cyclists and moped class A riders may use the carriageway when there is no cycle lane.